 Finding someone to spend the rest of your life with is great, but having that person support you and your dreams is even better.

 I met my husband at a time when I wasn’t thinking about settling down or meeting the man of my dreams.
 However, I’d be lying if I told you I hadn’t set up a list of all the necessary things I wanted in a significant other.

-Before meeting my husband more than four years ago, we each had been single for more than three years.
+Before meeting my husband more than seven years ago, we each had been single for more than three years.
 Our focus had been on our own future.

 Life has a funny way of showing you all the wonderful reasons to smile.
 I believe one of them was introducing me to Jeff.